-C. The Chair of the Council may create temporary Special Committees.
-The membership of a Special Committee may include faculty members who are not members of the Council, so long as a majority of its members are members of the Council.
+3. The Chair of the Council may create temporary Special Committees.
+The membership of a Special Committee may include faculty members who are not members of the Council, so long as at least one-third of its members are members of the Council.

-D. The Chair of the Council shall designate the chairs of all committees, and keep the Council informed of the membership and chairs of all committees.
+4. The Chair of the Council shall designate the chairs of all committees, and keep the Council informed of the membership and chairs of all committees.

-E. Committees may deliberate and decide on their reports and recommendations by means of electronic mail or other technology-assisted meeting methods, as well as by face-to-face meetings.
+5. Committees may deliberate and decide on their reports and recommendations by means of electronic mail or other technology-assisted meeting methods, as well as by face-to-face meetings.

 VII.
 Amendments